 Alternative methods to satisfy the Basic Skills Requirement

-- Proof of an official SAT test score of 500 or higher on the Evidence-Based Reading and Writing Section* combined with a score of 550 or higher on the SAT mathematics exam.
+- If taken prior to March 2016, a score of 500 or higher on the SAT Critical Reading (or Verbal) exam combined with a score of 550 or higher on the Math exam.

-- Proof of an official ACT score of 22 or higher on the English exam combined with a score of 23 or higher on the Mathematics exam.
+- Official documentation of an ACT score of 22 or higher on the English exam combined with a score of 23 or higher on the Math exam.

-- Proof of an official College Board Advanced Placement (AP) English exam and AP Calculus or AP Statistics exam with a score of 3 or higher.
+- Official documentation of qualifying scores on the College Board Advanced Placement (AP) for one english exam and one math exam with a score of 3 or higher.

-If you plan to teach in another state, talk with our admissions team about alternate requirements for the state in which you plan to teach.
+If you plan to teach in another state, talk with our admission team about alternate requirements for the state in which you plan to teach.